nfour/serverless-build-plugin/README.md

 ### Method: `bundle`

-- Node.JS optimized version of the [package](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/packaging.md) built-in serverless plugin
+- Node.JS optimized version of the [package](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/packaging.md) built-in plugin
-- Per file transforms, with source maps:
+- Each file can be, optionally, transpiled with:
   - **babel**
   - **uglify**
-- Modules whitelisted based on the `package.json` `dependencies`, resolved recursively and reliably
+  - **babeli** (soon, WIP)
-- Glob based file matching for arbitrary files
+- `node_modules` are whitelisted based on the `package.json` `dependencies`, resolved recursively and reliably

 ### Method: `file`

-- Use a build file to generate functions
+- Use a build file to generate functions entirely
-- Use a `webpack.config.js` or a file which returns a webpack config
+- Use `webpack` instead, by exporting a webpack config

 ## DOCUMENTATION